 - Use the Mapbox Tokens API to rotate tokens on a schedule.

 Keep tokens private.
 In open source iOS applications, access tokens can be further protected to prevent abuse by other developers:

 - Avoid having access tokens in your open source iOS project's GitHub repository by making them private using Xcode.

 Token analytics.
 Keeping track of token-specific analytics will help you identify any unexpected usage.
 Here are some suggestions for tracking usage by access token:

 There are different privacy and security settings for different assets within your Mapbox account.
-Understanding privacy details will help you make the best decision for your situation.
+Understanding privacy details will help you make the right decision for your situation.

 Tilesets.
 Tilesets are public by default.
-Tilesets can only be made private by users on Commercial or Enterprise plans.
+Only users on Commercial or Enterprise plans can make private tilesets.
 Here are some details about public and private tilesets:

 - Public tilesets: Public tilesets can be used by any Mapbox user's access token.
 But another user will need the map ID for your tileset to use it with their access token.
 No central, publicly accessible repository of tilesets exists.
 If you expose a map ID for a public tileset in your client-side code, another Mapbox user could use your tileset, but they would not be able to edit it.

 - Private tilesets: Users with a Commercial or Enterprise plan can restrict the tilesets you upload to your Mapbox account so they can only be loaded with an access token from the owner of the tileset's account.
 This means that other users cannot use their access tokens to access your tilesets.

 Styles.
-Styles can be made public or private by users regardless of plan level.
-When a style is created, it is private by default.
+You can make styles public or private regardless of your plan level.
+When you create a style, it is private by default.
 Here are some details about public and private styles:

 - Public styles: If a style is public, the style URL can be used by any Mapbox user with their access token.
 But only the owner of a style can make changes or delete a style, even if it's public.

-- Private styles: If a style is private, the style URL can only be used with an access token from the the owner's account.
+- Private styles: If a style is private, the style URL can only be used with an access token from the owner's account.